-2.1 Is Poland a member of the World Trade Organisation?
-Has Poland made commitments under the GATS regarding telecommunications and has Poland adopted and implemented the telecoms reference paper?
+2.1 Is your jurisdiction a member of the World Trade Organisation?
+Has your jurisdiction made commitments under the GATS regarding telecommunications and has your jurisdiction adopted and implemented the telecoms reference paper?

 The telecoms reference paper was accepted by the Polish administration in 1996 and the following targets have been completed: